DINHDUCCHUNG/hand_language_cv/readme.md

 #### train_model_v2.py

-- Load data set and perform data argument with flip horizontal and random rotate from -40deg to 40deg
+- Load data set and perform data augmentation with flip horizontal and random rotate from -40deg to 40deg
 - Split 80% data train and 20% data test
 - Use `VGG16` pretrain model and some addition fully-connected layers with relu and the last layer with softmax activation function